Divyansh-ag14/Docker/README.md

 3. RUN pip install -r requirements.txt
 <br>This line executes a command during the build process.
 It installs the dependencies listed in the requirements.txt file using pip, the Python package installer.
 The requirements.txt file typically contains a list of required Python packages and their versions.

+4. EXPOSE 80
+This line informs Docker that the container will listen on port 80 at runtime.
+It exposes port 80 to allow communication with the container's processes using that port.
+However, it doesn't actually publish the port to the host machine.

 <br>2.
 Create an image (make sure you are in your project directory)<br>
 Write the below command on terminal
 ```bash